zou-group/textgrad/README.md

                        requires_grad=True,
                        role_description="solution to the math question")

-# Define the loss function, via a system prompt to an LLM
+# Define the optimizer, let the optimizer know which variables to optimize, and run the loss function

-loss_system_prompt = tg.Variable("""You will evaluate a solution to a math question.
+loss_fn = tg.TextLoss("""You will evaluate a solution to a math question.
 Do not attempt to solve it yourself, do not give a solution, only identify errors.
-Be super concise.""",
+Be super concise.""")
-                                 requires_grad=False,
-                                 role_description="system prompt")

-loss_fn = tg.TextLoss(loss_system_prompt)

-# Define the optimizer, let the optimizer know which variables to optimize
 optimizer = tg.TGD(parameters=[solution])
 loss = loss_fn(solution)
 ```